The founder and head coach of Kraken Water Polo is Owen

 Kraken also conducts clinics and organizes pick-up games at other neighborhood swimming pools during the summer.

-In 2017, Kraken’s Division I team in GHSWPA (Wildcat A) competed in regional tournaments in Cincinnati, Knoxville and Atlanta, as well as winning the 2019 GHSWPA State Championship.
+In 2019, Kraken’s Division I team in GHSWPA (Wildcat A) competed in regional tournaments in Cincinnati, Knoxville and Atlanta, as well as winning the 2019 GHSWPA State Championship.
 2020 was lost to Covid, but we rebounded in Fall 2021 to win the GHSWPA State Championship!
 And 2022 is looking promising as well!